tuva-health/docs/docs/terminology/admit-source.md

 storage_integration = [integration_with_s3_write_permissions]
 OVERWRITE = TRUE;
 ```
-9. Create a branch in [The Tuva Project](https://github.com/tuva-health/tuva)
-10. Copy and paste the updated codes into the [admit source file](https://github.com/tuva-health/tuva/blob/main/seeds/terminology/terminology__admit_source.csv)
-11. Submit a pull request
-12. Create a branch in [docs](https://github.com/tuva-health/docs).
+9. Create a branch in [docs](https://github.com/tuva-health/docs).
 Update the `last_updated` column in the table above with the current date.
-13. Submit a pull request
+10. Submit a pull request